-It can be a shock for an expectant family to receive a diagnosis that their infant has cerebral palsy, especially if it developed as the result of a doctor’s errors.
+It can be a shock for a family to learn that their infant has cerebral palsy, especially if it developed as the result of a doctor’s errors.
 Cerebral palsy is a condition sometimes caused by a lack of oxygen to a baby’s brain during labor or delivery.
 A child with this health issue often experiences lifelong physical and mental impairments that limit his mobility and the ability to care for himself independently.

 If your child was diagnosed with cerebral palsy, you may be overwhelmed with worries about his health and how to provide for his medical care and the other assistance.
 Our experienced child injury attorneys are ready to provide legal assistance by determining if his condition is the result of medical malpractice.
 If so, there's a possibility that members of the delivery team—including nurses and doctors—or the hospital may be responsible for compensating your family.